 13. Berlin has more museums than rainy days in the year

+Number 13 in our list of things you should know before visiting Berlin concerns the city’s vast collection of world class institutions.
 There are on average 106 rainy days per year in Berlin, which is home to more than 180 museums.
+Which means, the popular joke frequently publicised by the Berlin government, that there are more museums in the city than rainy days in the year, is actually true.
 If you’re looking for an excuse to explore any of them, here’s another one to add to the list.

 14. Berlin has more bridges than Venice